RedhouaneBJM/ProSPyX/README.md

 ## Download of the package
 ### Using the zip file
 * Click on the green button labeled '_Code_' on the right-hand side.
-* Click on '_Download ZIP_' option from the drop down menu.
+* Click on '_Download ZIP_' option from the drop-down menu.
 * Unzip '_ProSPyX-main_' file.
 ### Using Git
 * Type on a terminal `git clone https://github.com/RedhouaneBJM/ProSPyX.git`